chubbymaggie/fast/README.md

 *TODOs*

 #### Feature requests ####
-* Reimplement normalisation concept from [meaningful changes tool, ASE'11](https://github.com/f-ast/meaningful-changes) by migrating the [txl](http://txl.ca)-based implementation
 * Rewrite the interface to [gumtreediff, ASE'14](https://github.com/GumTreeDiff/gumtree) to make it faster
+* Support more ANTLR4 languages (long term)

+*0.0.5* (TBD)
 * Integrate with [biyacc](http://biyacc.yozora.moe) with Chunmiao Li
+* Reimplement normalisation concept from [meaningful changes tool, ASE'11](https://github.com/f-ast/meaningful-changes) by migrating the [txl](http://txl.ca)-based implementation, see `-n` option
 * Concatenate compilation units' FAST into a single archive in FAST, retaining folder hierarchy with Qiuchi Li
-* Support more ANTLR4 languages (long term)

-*0.0.5* (TBD)

-*0.0.4* (July 22, 2017)
+*0.0.4* (August 1, 2017)

 * Updated schema's Kinds as a union type, accommodating more ANTLR4 languages when needed (currently, Kind => srcml; SmaliKind => smali)